Nickel and Dimed: The Green Metal Gamble in New Caledonia

 Unearthing the Nickel Industry

 With this growth, international interest in the industry persists.
 Tesla, the world’s largest electric vehicle maker, has embarked on an ambitious strategy to directly source minerals, particularly nickel, to secure its supply chain.
 The company’s interest in Goro, the largest nickel mine in New Caledonia, is a critical test for international development.
-Recently, there were mixed indications of success: the mine has recently had to decrease production due to a leak from its tailings dam.
-Therefore, while the development of mining in New Caledonia seems initially appealing to international firms, they frequently are ill-equipped for the environmental risks brought on by development, potentially threatening the livelihoods of the native New Caledonian people.
+Recently, there were mixed indications of success: the mine has had to decrease production due to a leak from its tailings dam.
+Therefore, while the development of mining in New Caledonia seems initially appealing to international firms, they are frequently ill-equipped for the environmental risks brought on by development, potentially threatening the livelihoods of the native New Caledonian people.

 Revisiting the Past, Shaping the Future